Gal Gun: Double Peace: Reception

 Gal Gun: Double Peace received "mixed or average" reviews from critics, according to review aggregator Metacritic.
 The title fared far better in Japan, with Famitsu reviewers awarding both versions of the game a 31/40, recording scores of 8/8/8/7 from the four respective critics.

 Jed Whitaker of GameRevolution gave the game a positive review, applauding the branching paths and magnitude of content to unlock, while also praising the replay value and ability of seeing through objects, saying it added depth.
 Despite this, he complained of the faulty touch controls and sexualization of underage girls.
 Ultimately though, Whitaker gave the game an 8/10: "I kind of love Gal-Gun: Double Peace not only for daring to be as stupid and perverse as it is with no excuses, but also for being one of the most content-rich and replayable games in its genre.
 If you can overlook (or enjoy) the cringeworthy perverseness found here, you'll find an enjoyable little shooter".

 CJ Andriessen of Destructoid awarded both the PlayStation 4 and Vita versions a 7.5/10.
-Andriessen enjoyed the replay value within in game of multiple endings, collectibles and differing scenarios depending on which path the player selected, as well as the variety within the different arcs.
+Andriessen enjoyed the replay value within a game of multiple endings, collectibles and differing scenarios depending on which path the player selected, as well as the variety within the different arcs.
 However, he took issue with the short length of the game, as well as other minor faults throughout the title.
 Overall though, Andriessen cited the experience of playing it as enjoyable.

 Sammy Barker of Push Square gave the game a negative review.
 Barker cited the sluggish reticule and faulty touch controls as frustrating.
 He also complained of the performance on the Vita, while also criticizing the game's graphics, saying it looks over a decade old.
 Barker did conversely like the multitude of different girls in the game, and the fact they each have a unique voice.
 He would go on to give the game a 3/10, closing out his review with "shameless like a boob tube but about a billion times less interesting, Gal*Gun: Double Peace is a bad rails-shooter that tries tirelessly to get a raise, only to leave you feeling limp and agitated".

 New Zealand ban

-The game was deemed objectionable and banned in New Zealand by the OFLC, due to its "sexualization of underage schoolgirls and low difficulty, making the game purely for titilation".
+The game was deemed objectionable and banned in New Zealand by the OFLC, due to its "sexualization of underage schoolgirls and low difficulty, making the game purely for titillation".